All of our content is written by humans, not robots. Learn More

 Doxxing can happen on social media and other online communities like Reddit and Discord.

 The second user gathered the other’s personal information, social media links, home address, and phone number from his previous posts and then broadcasted them.
-He made sure to post the information in a forum where he knows members would agree with his views.
+He made sure to post the information in a forum where he knew members would agree with his views.
 Sure enough, forum members sent hate and spam messages to the victim’s accounts and even sent unsolicited pizza deliveries to his home.

-The scenario above may just be made-up, but it perfectly describes doxxing among teenagers and their peers.
+The scenario above may just be made up, but it perfectly describes doxxing among teenagers and their peers.
 It usually starts with something small — jealousy over a crush, losing an online game, or a friendly ribbing — but the outcome can escalate quickly.
 Add to that teenagers’ penchant for failing to realize the consequences of their actions, and the outcome can be disastrous.

 Protecting Teenagers From Doxxing